MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

  **Summary:** Deploy Azure AD Connect on a virtual machine in Azure to synchronize accounts between your on-premises directory and the Azure AD tenant of your Office 365 subscription.

 Azure Active Directory (AD) Connect (formerly known as the Directory Synchronization tool, Directory Sync tool, or the DirSync.exe tool) is a server-based application that you install on a domain-joined server to synchronize your on-premises Windows Server Active Directory users to the Azure Active Directory tenant of your Office 365 subscription.
-You can install Azure AD Connect on a on-premises server, but you can also install it on a virtual machine in Azure for the following reasons:
+You can install Azure AD Connect on a on-premises server, but you can also install it on a virtual machine in Azure for these reasons:

 - You can provision and configure cloud-based servers faster, making the services available to your users sooner.